The JarFile class is used to read the contents of a jar file

 versioned entry whose version is less than or equal to the maximum version

-(see getEntry(String)
+(see getEntry(String)).

-Class loaders that utilize JarFile
+Class loaders that utilize JarFile to load classes from the

-entries should construct the JarFile
+contents of JarFile entries should construct the JarFile

 by invoking the JarFile.JarFile(File, boolean, int, Runtime.Version)

-constructor with the value Runtime.version()
+constructor with the value Runtime.version() assigned to the last

 argument.
 This assures that classes compatible with the major